Why Western Digital Is About To Stop The Toshiba Memory Sale

 Here's what really happened - WDC and Toshiba had an “Undertaking” in place where both parties would waive their consent rights.
 But, when WDC learned of Toshiba’s intention to sell off its share of FV, and before any agreement was signed, WDC had objected to the draft.
 Per WDC:

 “Our rights to consent to any transfer of JV interests must be preserved, including the consent rights described in Section 2.3 of the last draft of the Undertaking.
 Accordingly, we propose removing Section 2.3 from the Undertaking, thereby preserving both parties’ consent rights as they currently exist in the relevant Master Agreements and Operating Agreements”.
+(Source: San Francisco Superior Court)

-This is important for two reasons – 1) WDC had already intentionally preserved its consent rights a few months ago for this very reason – to corner Toshiba and get FV on the cheap and 2) Toshiba has been aware of WDC’s playbook for a while now but has not been able to effectively counter WDC’s consent rights in any way.
+This is important for two reasons - 1) WDC had already intentionally preserved its consent rights a few months ago for this very reason - to corner Toshiba and get FV on the cheap, and 2) Toshiba has been aware of WDC’s playbook for a while now but has not been able to effectively counter WDC’s consent rights in any way.

 Just how weak is Toshiba’s argument here?
 The overwhelming evidence lies at the top of the pages of Toshiba’s provided “Undertaking” exhibits: